ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 This design also does not prevent an attacker from removing, adding or re-ordering signatures without leaving trace.
 This is discussed as part of the security considerations in {{sec-detached-sigs}}.

-The TBS section is composed of a version number, to ensure future extensibility, and a sequence of reported entities.
+The TBS section is composed of a version number, to ensure future extensibility, and a sequence of reported elements.
 For compliance with this specification, `TbsEvidence.version` MUST be `1`.
 This envelope format is not extensible; future specifications which make compatibility-breaking changes MUST increment the version number.